-web-auth system- This command globally enables web authentication for the switch.
-Use the no form auth-control to restore the default.
+web-auth systemauth-control to restore the default.

 [no] web-auth system-auth-control

 Both web-auth system-auth-control for the switch and web-auth for an interface must be enabled for the web authentication feature to be active.